purrbot-site/Docs/docs/legal/bot.md

 # Bot
 This page covers the Terms of Service (Terms) and Privacy Policy of the Discord Bot \*Purr*

+---
+title: Bot ToS and Privacy Policy
+description: The Terms of Service and Privacy Policy of the Discord Bot.
+---

 ## Terms of Service

 ### Usage Agreement